kacijcox/java-curriculum-kaci/2-java-oop/lessons/OOP-Summary.md

 * Be able to implement an interface
   * "implements" keyword
 * Know the difference between extending abstract classes / implementing an interface
-  * tyyou can only extend one class, you can implement multiple interfaces
+  * you can only extend one class, you can implement multiple interfaces
   *  if you have state and behaviors that are shared then exctend, interfaces are behaviors only

 # collections